Somaliland

 We are working to end FGM in Somaliland by helping communities to learn and openly talk about its damaging effects, running youth groups to help boys and girls speak up to end FGM, and supporting groups to lobby governments to help pass anti-FGM laws.

-Women are at the centre of our work, but to end FGM we need whole communities to say no, so including men is essential.
+Women are at the centre of our work, but to end FGM we need whole communities to say no, so including men is essential

-Supporting women in Somaliland affected by hunger
+Supporting women in Somaliland affected by drought

 Ending FGM in Somaliland